deepbiolab/drl/README.md

 - **[Acrobot](https://github.com/Farama-Foundation/Gymnasium/blob/main/gymnasium/envs/classic_control/acrobot.py)**: A two-link robotic arm environment where the goal is to swing the end of the second link above a target height by applying torque at the actuated joint.
 It challenges agents to solve nonlinear dynamics and coordinate the motion of linked components efficiently.
 - **[LunarLander](https://github.com/Farama-Foundation/Gymnasium/blob/main/gymnasium/envs/box2d/lunar_lander.py)**: A physics-based environment where an agent controls a lunar lander to safely land on a designated pad.
 The task involves managing fuel consumption, balancing thrust, and handling the dynamics of gravity and inertia.
 - **[PongDeterministic-v4](https://ale.farama.org/environments/pong/)**: A classic Atari environment where the agent learns to play Pong, a two-player game where the objective is to hit the ball past the opponent's paddle.
 The Deterministic-v4 variant ensures fixed frame-skipping, making the environment faster and more predictable for training.
 This environment is commonly used to benchmark reinforcement learning algorithms, especially for discrete action spaces.
+- **[Pendulum-v1](https://github.com/Farama-Foundation/Gymnasium/blob/main/gymnasium/envs/classic_control/pendulum.py)**: A classic control task where the goal is to balance a pendulum by applying torque at the actuated joint.
+The environment challenges agents to solve nonlinear dynamics and maintain equilibrium in a continuous state and action space.

 ## Requirements